• Reviews

 Read about the Six Senses Maldives here

-IHG Platinum Status
+IHG One Rewards Platinum Status

-IHG Platinum status gives a 50% bonus when staying at IHG properties and has lead to some pretty nice upgrades.
+IHG One Rewards Platinum status gives a 50% bonus when staying at IHG properties and has lead to some pretty nice upgrades.
 I’m currently at a Kimpton and they upgraded us to the nicest, non suite, room at the property.
 For what it’s worth I’m Ambassador as well, but we were using free annual night certs and it was a $75+ spread in price between base room and the room they gave us.
 It’s not something I expect with Platinum, but it happens.

 There is also a promo running that gives you triple points when staying at IHG properties – that’s 45x